bevyengine/bevy/CONTRIBUTING.md

 Ultimately @cart has final say on which changes are merged, but you're welcome to try and convince him.

 Check out our community's [Code of Conduct](https://github.com/bevyengine/bevy/blob/main/CODE_OF_CONDUCT.md) and feel free to say hi on [Discord](https://discord.gg/bevy) if you'd like.
-It's a nice place to chat about priorities, ask quick questions and get to know the other contributors and users in a less formal setting.
+It's a nice place to chat about Bevy development, ask questions, and get to know the other contributors and users in a less formal setting.

 Read on if you're looking for: